Burning of the Parliament Buildings in Montreal

-The burning of the Parliament Buildings in Montreal was an important event in pre-Confederation Canadian history and occurred on the night of April 25, 1849, in Montreal, the then-capital of the Province of Canada.
-It is considered a crucial moment in the development of the Canadian democratic tradition, largely as a consequence of how the matter was dealt with by then co-prime ministers of the united Province of Canada, Sir Louis-Hippolyte Lafontaine and Robert Baldwin.
+The burning of the Parliament Buildings in Montreal occurred on the night of April 25, 1849, in Montreal, the then-capital of the Province of Canada.
+The way the matter was handled by then co-prime ministers of the united Province of Canada, Sir Louis-Hippolyte Lafontaine and Robert Baldwin, helped develop the Canadian democratic tradition.
+It also caused the capital to be moved elsewhere, eventually being installed in Ottawa.

-The St. Anne's Market building lodging the Legislative Council and Assembly of Canada was burned down by Tory rioters as a protest against the Rebellion Losses Bill while the members of the Legislative Assembly were sitting in session.
-There were protests right across British North America.
-The episode is characterized by divisions in pre-Confederation Canadian society concerning whether Canada was the North American appendage of the British Empire or a nascent sovereign nation.
+Tories protesting against the Rebellion Losses Bill burned down the St. Anne's Market building lodging the Legislative Council and Assembly of Canada while the members of the Legislative Assembly were sitting in session within.
+Similar protests, such as the Stony Monday riot, occurred in many places across British North America against the bill.
+The episode exemplified the divisions in pre-Confederation Canadian society concerning whether Canada was the North American appendage of the British Empire or a nascent sovereign nation where citizens could expect fair treatment.

-In 1837 and 1838 Canada was hit by an economic depression caused partly by unusually bad weather and the banking crisis in the United States and Europe.
-A number of Canadians in Upper and Lower Canada (now the Canadian provinces of Ontario and Quebec respectively) demanded political changes in response to the economic downturn.
-The Rebellions of 1837 occurred first in Lower Canada, then in Upper Canada.
-After Lord Durham's Report political reforms followed the rebellions.
+In 1837 and 1838 Canada went into an economic depression caused partly by unusually bad weather and the banking crisis in the United States and Europe.
+Many citizens in Upper and Lower Canada (now the provinces of Ontario and Quebec respectively) demanded political changes and for the government to address the economic downturn.
+They rebelled, first in Lower Canada, then in Upper Canada.
+Lord Durham investigated and issued a sympathetic report, the government enacted political reforms that addressed some of the causes of the rebellions.